JohnPlamoottil/se_project_aroundtheus/README.md

 5. Debugging in Javascript
    1. console.log

 In Sprint7, the purpose is to change javascript classes as Max pointed out in his tutorial.
-The classes to focus on are card.js and FormValidator.js with text and images in the scripts folder.
+The classes to focus on are Card.js and FormValidator.js with text and images in the scripts folder.
+Refactoring the code by removing validation.js and shifting to Card.js and FormValidator.js

 1. Intro to Object Oriented Programming OOP
    1. program - a set of interacting objects that make up a single structure